 Their westside Albuquerque family home, lies on a half an acre of land that can be deceiving at first glance.
 The father, greets us at the door.

-Once inside, he leads us through a small living room, then the narrow kitchen where the boys’ mother shyly stands and softly says, ‘hola’.
-In traditional mexican fashion they offer us a meal.
+Once inside, he leads us through a small living room, then the narrow kitchen where the matriarch of the family shyly stands and musters enough courage, and says, “Hola.”
+In traditional Mexican fashion they offer us a meal.

 Eventually, there is an opening to the backyard where two pit-bulls kindly greet us with a sniff of our shoes.

 The two eldest brothers, 22-year-old Alan and 19-year-old Jose Luis “Güero”, alternate turns pounding a large tractor tire with their respective sledge hammers.
 Upon, completion of the the typical three-minute round workout, they welcome us.

 The youngest brother, 17-year-old Jason, coming off his recent participation at the 2012 National Golden Gloves, prefers to watch the brothers train from a distance, and chat with a couple of friends.

 A veteran of four professional bouts, big brother Alan, knows what it takes to prepare for a fight.
 His training regiment is something Jose Luis, appears to be adopting, his own professional debut will be this Friday at the Route 66 Casino on the Anne Sophie Mathis vs. Holly Holm- The Reckoning undercard.

 Due to a nagging back injury, Alan, has been forced pull out of two huge local fight cards, including the Mathis-Holm rematch.
 He was looking forward to the idea that he and his brother would share the same stage.